jtolio/gitserve/README.md

 gitsubmit
 =========

-A fake SSH server and library for supporting full git repository one-way pushes.
+A restricted SSH server and library for supporting controlled Git repository access and code submission.

 ### A sample interaction